 - Room and board

 - The current estimated cost of one-year room, board and any other expenses not included in annual tuition.
 This could include room and board, books, supplies, transportation and other personal expenses.
 Like tuition, this amount should be per child and specific to the school they may be interested in attending.
 For the purposes of this calculator, all expenses are assumed to be due at the end of the year.

 - Education cost inflation

 - This is the percentage that you expect educational costs to increase per year.
-Data provided by The College Board's "Trends in College Pricing 2018" put tuition, room and board increases at approximately 4.8% annually over the past 10 years.
+Data provided by The College Board's "Trends in College Pricing 2019" reported tuition, room and board increases at approximately 4.8% annually over the past 10 years.
 2019 saw a smaller increase of approximately 2.8%.

 - Current amount